Kal-Toh/Kal-Toh/README.md

 - 👋 Hi, I’m Rory
-- 👀 I’m learning to code in JavaScript, Node.js, and Python
+- 👀 I’m currently working as a Software Developer in one of the UK's largest data companies.
-- 🌱 I’m currently completeing a Software Development Bootcamp, working on personal projects and building my portfolio
+- 🌱 I'm currently working on improving knowladge in Apache Spark, CI/CD tools and c#
 - 📫 @KadisKot on Twitter

 <!---